-It is assumed that any costs (e.g. carbon payments or payment for ecosystem services) are borne at a government or non-governmental organization (NGO) level.
-Drawdown land solutions only model costs that are incurred at the landowner or manager level.
+It is assumed that any costs (e.g., carbon payments or payment for ecosystem services) are borne at a government or non-governmental organization (NGO) level.
+Project Drawdown land solutions only model costs that are incurred at the landowner or manager level.

-Drawdown’s Agro-Ecological Zone model allocates current and projected adoption of solutions to the planet’s forest, grassland, rainfed cropland, irrigated cropland, arid, and arctic areas.
-Tropical forest restoration is the highest-priority solution for degraded tropical forest land.
+Project Drawdown’s Agro-Ecological Zone model allocates current and projected adoption of solutions to forest, grassland, rainfed cropland, irrigated cropland, arid, and arctic areas.
+Tropical forest restoration is the highest-priority solution for degraded tropical forestland.

-Total adoption in the Scenario 1 is 161.4million hectares in 2050, representing 56 percent of the total suitable land.
-Of this, 161.4 million hectares are adopted from 2020-2050.
-The emissions impact of this scenario is 54.45gigatons of carbon dioxide-equivalent sequestered by 2050.
+Total adoption in the Scenario 1 is 161.4 million hectares in 2050, representing 56 percent of the total suitable land.
+Of this, 161.4 million hectares are adopted from 2020 to 2050.
+The emissions impact of this scenario is 54.45 gigatons of carbon dioxide-equivalent sequestered by 2050.
 Financial impacts are not modeled.

-Griscom et al (2017)’s “Natural climate solutions” calculate 2.7-17.9 gigatons of carbon dioxide equivalent per year in 2030 for “reforestation”, in all climate, temperate, boreal, and tropical.
-The Drawdown model shows 1.7-2.9 gigatons carbon dioxide-equivalent per year by 2030 for tropical forest restoration and 0.6-0.9 for temperate forest restoration, for a combined 2.3-3.8 gigatons carbon dioxide-equivalent per year in 2030.
+Griscom et al. (2017)’s “natural climate solutions” calculate 2.7–17.9 gigatons of carbon dioxide equivalent per year in 2030 for “reforestation,” in all climate, temperate, boreal, and tropical.
+The Project Drawdown model shows 1.7–2.9 gigatons carbon dioxide-equivalent per year by 2030 for tropical forest restoration and 0.6–0.9 for temperate forest restoration, for a combined 2.3–3.8 gigatons carbon dioxide-equivalent per year in 2030.

-As more data on soil carbon sequestration in tropical forest restoration becomes available, the sequestration rate of this solution, and thus its mitigation impact, will likely increase.
-Inclusion of economic impacts, e.g. costs to governments and NGOs, would be a valuable addition to future updates.
+As more data on soil carbon sequestration in tropical forest restoration become available, the sequestration rate of this solution, and thus its mitigation impact, will likely increase.
+Inclusion of economic impacts (e.g., costs to governments and NGOs) would be a valuable addition to future updates.
 As more benchmarks become available, they should be included in the study as well.

-Drawdown considers tropical forest restoration to be an extremely high priority, given its massive sequestration potential and numerous co-benefits.
-It is assumed that these new forests will be legally protected, as in the forest protection solution.
+Project Drawdown considers tropical forest restoration to be an extremely high priority, given its massive sequestration potential and numerous co-benefits.
+It is assumed that the new forests will be legally protected, as in the forest protection solution.
 Reduction of land demand for food helps ease pressure on these new forests.
-Solutions like family planning, educating girls, plant-rich diet, and reduced food waste reduce demand.
-Agroecological intensification due to increased yields from solutions like conservation agriculture, silvopasture, and tropical staple trees also makes room for these new forests.
+Solutions like health and education, plant-rich diets, and reduced food waste reduce demand.
+Agroecological intensification due to increased yields from solutions like conservation agriculture and silvopasture also makes room for these new forests.
 Farmland restoration also helps make land available by bringing degraded farmland back in to production.